system-zero/system-zero/data/docs/la.md

   where -1 is considered as a number and should be coded as (x - -1).
 It is actually the only known case that is not handled correctly (but they might be others).
-No matter the parser, it is believed that a space that it separates tokens, it adds visually clarity.
+No matter the parser, it is believed that a space that it separates tokens, it adds visual clarity.

 - recursive functions though they should work properly, can be easily overflow the stack, as the compiler doesn't perform any kind of tail call optimizations